PopovEvgeniy/Demonator/readme.txt

 Description and usage

 Demonstar is cool scroll-shooter.
 This game store resources in GLB pseudo-archives.
-Do you want extract a files from this pseudo-archives?
+Do you want to extract a files from this pseudo-archives?
 You can use my software for do it.
 This program takes a target file name and output path as command line arguments.
 Always add directory separator(\ or /) at end of output path.